 - 7 tips for preventing diabetic retinopathy

-Retinopathy is an important issue to be considered as the eyes are fragile parts of the body.
-It can get very complicated if not identified and stopped at the right times.
+Retinopathy is a critical issue to be considered, as the eyes are fragile parts of the body.
+It can get very complicated if not identified and stopped at the correct times.

-Hence, we are here to inform as well as guide you along these lines.
+Hence, we are here to inform and guide you along these lines.
 So, let us already delve into learning more about this important side effect of diabetes.

 Can you reverse diabetic retinopathy?

-Well, this is a question that might pop up immediately in the minds of any diabetic patient when they learn about having diabetic retinopathy.
+Well, this question might pop up immediately in the minds of any diabetic patient when they learn about having diabetic retinopathy.
 But the good news is that Diabetic retinopathy is controllable.

-It can be treated and prevented with all the right measures and healthcare techniques aimed at blood sugar management.
-When detected and treated at the right moment, the loss of vision can be stopped, and the vision can be preserved at the stage at it is.
+It can be treated and prevented with all the proper measures and healthcare techniques for blood sugar management.
+When detected and treated at the right moment, the vision loss can be stopped, and the vision can be preserved at the stage it is.

-This is not a permanent condition but needs to be treated rightly at the right times to prevent any severing of the eyes and vision.
+This is not a permanent condition but needs to be treated rightly at the correct times to prevent any severing of the eyes and vision.

 But let us try to understand what diabetic retinopathy is in the first place.

 Diabetes is a blood sugar condition caused by disturbances in the regular production of insulin in the body.
-This is also a cause of many other related conditions in the body.
+This is also a cause of many other related diseases in the body.

 One of the common conditions is diabetic retinopathy.
 Both types of diabetes can be the reasons for diabetic retinopathy in the patients.

-The unstable blood sugar levels in the body lead to a symptom of blurred vision.
-This is a sign of early diabetes and a sign that your prevailing blood sugar conditions are out of control and need more care and maintenance.
+The varying blood sugar levels in the body lead to a symptom of blurred vision.
+This is a sign of early diabetes and that your prevailing blood sugar conditions are out of control and need more care and maintenance.

 The primary cause of this blurred and unclear vision is that the blood vessels that carry and supply blood to various parts of the body are affected due to uncontrolled blood sugar levels.
 This is what nerve damage in diabetes refers to.

-Diabetic retinopathy is when the blood vessels circulating blood to the eye’s retina are inefficient in their functioning and lead to ineffective organ functioning.
+Diabetic retinopathy is when the blood vessels circulating blood to the eye’s retina are inefficient and lead to ineffective organ functioning.
 The blood vessels either swell or leak due to high blood sugar levels causing improper overall functioning.

-This condition is left neglected, can prove to be very dangerous.
+This condition, if left neglected, can prove to be very dangerous.
 In extreme cases, blindness may be a result of untreated diabetic retinopathy.

 What is the first stage of diabetic retinopathy?

-Diabetic patients may suffer mild blurriness in vision and can complete blindness if the eyes are not taken care of, and the blood sugar levels are not kept under check.
+Diabetic patients may suffer mild blurriness in vision and can complete blindness if the eyes are not taken care of and the blood sugar levels are not checked.

 Some of the early noted symptoms of diabetic retinopathy include: